Firearms Range Rules

 - No rapid firing is allowed.
 Two-second rule is in effect (2 seconds between rounds) rifle calibers only.

-- Targets MUST be set at full distance before shooting (rifle calibers only.)
+- Targets MUST be set at the full 25 meter distance when shooting centerfire rifle calibers.
+This does not include .22LR.

 - Pistol shooting will be done from the low or high ready positions.
-(No drawing from the hip or holster without RSO approval.)
-Keep your finger off the trigger until on target.
+(No drawing from the hip or holster.)

 - When leaving the firing line temporarily, lay the firearm with the muzzle down range and the action open.

-- Upon completion of shooting session, unload firearm(s) with the action opened, unless it is cased.
+- Upon completion of shooting session, unload firearm(s) and store them with the action open.

-- Cease Fire means…STOP SHOOTING AND STEP BACK from lane with your firearm unloaded on the counter facing downrange.
+- Place firearm on the counter facing downrange.

 - Immediately report any unsafe acts to the RSO.
 It is everybody’s responsibility to act as a safety officer.

-- Wash your hands at the touch-less water station immediately upon exiting the range (gun owners) or after turning in your rental equipment.
+- Wash your hands at the touchless handwashing station immediately upon exiting the range or after turning in your rental equipment.

 FIRING LINE OCCUPANTS:

-- (All persons using the facilities shall be of good character.)
-Appropriate dress is required at all times.
-No open toed shoes or sandals are allowed.
+- Appropriate dress is required at all times.
+Closed toed shoes are required.

 - The SSEC is a family-oriented facility and we have the right to refuse service to anyone.
 Persons smelling of alcohol on their breath or who appears impaired will be required to leave the facility.

-- All persons utilizing the range are required to pass a background check, complete and sign the personal information form and liability waiver, watch the Range Safety Video understand and sign the rules, and pass the written and practical exams.
+- All persons utilizing the range are required to complete and sign the membership application and liability waiver, watch the Range Safety Video, and pass the written and practical exams.

-- A responsible adult must accompany persons under eighteen (18) years of age.
-This adult shall act as a coach, and MUST remain with the minor(s) at all times while the minor(s) utilize the range.
+- A responsible adult must accompany persons under eighteen 18 years of age.
+This adult shall act as a coach, and MUST remain with the minor(s) within arm’s reach at all times while the minor(s) utilizes the range.

 - NO FOOD, DRINK, CHEWING TOBACCO, SNUFF OR SMOKING ALLOWED ON THE RANGE.